git-plm/gitplm/README.md

     is beneficial.
 See
     [this article](https://www.buyplm.com/plm-good-practice/part-numbering-system-software.aspx)
     for a discussion why short part numbers are important._
+  - see [partnumbers.md](partnumbers.md) for more discussion on part number formats.
 - libraries for CAD tools use HPN rather than manufacturing PN (MPN).
 The reason for this is that many parts tend to be used in multiple assemblies.
 If a source for a part changes, then this can be changed in one place (partmaster)